swiftlang/swift/docs/WindowsBuild.md

 cmake --build S:\b\1 --target install
 ```

-## Build a complete toolchain for development
+## Build a complete toolchain with debugging info

 The following guide will get you through the building process of a complete Swift debug toolchain.